tgood13/test/README.md

 * Click on "macOS 64-bit installer"

-## Step 5: Creating the Virtual Environment
+## Step 5: Create the Virtual Environment

 Open a Terminal (OSX/LINUX) or CMD (WINDOWS) and follow the below instructions